Salisbury High School (Pennsylvania)

-Salisbury High School is a public high school located in Salisbury Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
+Salisbury High School is a public high school located in Salisbury Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania, United States.
 It is the only high school within the Salisbury Township School District.

-As of the 2023–24 school year, the school had an enrollment of 545 students, according to National Center for Education Statistics data.
+As of the 2024–25 school year, the school had an enrollment of 546 students, according to National Center for Education Statistics data.

 History

 Salisbury Township was founded in 1834.
 In 1955, the construction for Salisbury High School was planned.
 Construction started in 1962 and was finished in 1963.

-Until 2011, Salisbury High School served 10th through 12th grades, with ninth grade attending Salisbury Middle School.
-The high school underwent major renovations between 2009 and 2011, which included making space to move the district's 9th-grade students into the high school.
+Until 2011, Salisbury High School served grades 10 through 12, with ninth grade attending Salisbury Middle School.
+The high school underwent major renovations between 2009 and 2011, which included making space to move the district's ninth grade students into the high school.

 Athletics

 Districts

 Salisbury participates in the Colonial League of the Pennsylvania Interscholastic Athletic Association's District XI.
 The Colonial League includes Lehigh Valley high schools deemed too small to participate in the East Penn Conference.